 There is no pre-determined schedule for the week – it will vary according to the needs and goals of the members of group and may be influenced by the weather.

-The first day, like most days, will start with a squad swim at 8am in the local open air pool.
+The first day, like most days, will start with a squad swim at 7am in the on-site 50m open air pool.
 We cater to all swim (and triathlon) abilities, from new triathletes learning to swim, and experienced professionals.
 We seed lanes accordingly, and each lane will do a variation of the same workout – just modified to suit their ability.

 We usually do a late morning and a mid / late afternoon workout, unless it is a long ride day when we might just ride as our other training that day.
 All workouts are based around individual needs, and so the programme will develop during the week.
 There is no “cookie-cutter” standard schedule.